Many Things To Do In Ottawa

 Most of the things high on my list were summer activities.
 In the cold winter weather, we even had one activity that was perfect.

 In the summer months, we got a special treat.
 There was pomp and ceremony at the changing of the guard in front of the Canadian parliament buildings.
 The ceremony included a great marching band that started off the ritual.
 The new guard then marched on as the old guard was changed out.

 If you are around to see the changing of the guard, you can also do a tour of the Parliament Buildings.

 The capital of Canada was one of the unique things to do in Ottawa!

 When we visited Ottawa in the early spring, we went to the tulip festival.
 Spread along Dows Lake we saw huge beds of colourful tulips.

 Ever hopeful Canadians knows that this is a sign that the winter truly is coming to an end!
 If you have had enough of cold weather, this is a great one of the things to do in Ottawa to usher out the winter!

 3) Northern Lights

 For some parts of the summer, you can see a great light and music show after dark on Parliament Hill.
-The Northern Lights themes may change but it will always include a great display of light and art projected onto the Parliament buildings.
+The Northern Lights themes changed.
+But it always included a great display of light and art projected onto the Parliament buildings.
 Check in advance to see if the display will be on when you are there.